 - 1. Provide a safe and pleasant nighttime environment for residents and visitors; - 2.
 Eliminate nuisances caused by unnecessary light intensity, direct glare, and light trespass; - 3.
-Protect the ability to view the night sky by restricting unnecessary upward projection of light; - 4.
+Protect the ability to view the night sky by restricting the upward projection of light; - 4.
 Remove existing nonconforming outdoor lighting that violates this chapter; - 5.
-Promote lighting practices and systems that conserve energy.
+Promote lighting practices and systems that conserve energy; - 6.
+Protect sensitive areas and nocturnal species that can be harmed by unregulated nighttime lighting.